Sodomy law: Algeria

+Bangladesh

+Formal laws against homosexuality were imposed by the British when Bangladesh was a part of British India; they were enacted in 1860 through the Indian Penal Code and went into effect in 1862.
+These laws were carried over into the Pakistan Penal Code following the partition of India in 1947, and continue to be part of Bangladesh's legal code since its independence from Pakistan in 1971.

+Brunei

+Same-sex sexual activity became illegal in Brunei in 1906 when the sultanate became a British Protectorate.

 Burkina Faso

 Prior to 2025, male and female types of same-sex sexual activity had always been legal in Burkina Faso, with an equal age of consent implemented in 1996.
-In July 2024, the military junta, led by Ibrahim Traore, in power since the September 2022 Burkina Faso coup d'état, adopted an amended family code draft which would make promotion of homosexual acts illegal.
+In July 2024, the military junta, led by Ibrahim Traoré, in power since the September 2022 Burkina Faso coup d'état, adopted an amended family code draft which would make consensual same-sex relations and the promotion of such a criminal offense.

-On September 1, 2025, any promotion of homosexuality or promotion of LGBTQ activities was banned entirely, with up to 2 to 5 years in prison and a fine as punishment.
-It was also announced that foreign nationals who violated the law would be deported.
+Since 1 September 2025, the new criminal code has come into force banning any homosexual acts and promotion of homosexuality or "similar" behaviour (i.e. LGBTQ activities) with 2 to 5 years in prison and a fine as punishment.
+Foreign nationals who violate the law will be deported.
 The legislation was passed unanimously by the unelected 71-member transitional parliament.
 The legislation took effect immediately.

+Burundi

+Homosexuality is illegal in Burundi for women and men.

+According to an unofficial English translation of Article 567 of the Burundi Penal Code, a person who has sexual relations with someone of the same sex may be punished with imprisonment for three months to two years and a fine of 50,000 to 100,000 francs.